Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Configure_Pluggable_Authentication_Modules_(PAM)_on_UANs.md

 7. Configure PAM.

-    The path is defaulted to /etc/pam.d/, so only the module file name is required.
+    The default path is `/etc/pam.d/`, so only the module file name is required.

     ```bash
     # vi pam.yml